 “Weapon” means any dirk, knife, metallic knuckles, slungshot, billie, tear gas gun, chemical weapon or device, or other deadly weapon except a firearm or a common pocketknife, plastic knife, or blunt-bladed table knife.

 It is a crime to carry a concealed weapon.
 Concealed weapon means any deadly weapon that is outside of sight of others.
 Courts have found that deadly weapons are weapons that can cause death or grave bodily harm.
-So, what kinds of knives counts as deadly weapons?
+So, what kinds of knives count as deadly weapons?
 What is a “common pocket knife?
 Well, the law doesn’t say so it is up to the courts to determine.

 The case of Porter vs. State in 2001 found that a pocket knife is a “common pocket knife” only if the blade is less than 4 inches in length and the knife is in the closed position.
-Police found Porter with a 4 inch folder knife in the open position in her purse.
+Police found Porter with a 4-inch folder knife in the open position in her purse.
 She was arrested for possession of a weapon by a convicted felon and found guilty.
-She appealed stating that the knife is a common pocket knife but the appeal court turned down her appeal.
+She appealed stating that the knife is a common pocket knife but the appellate court turned down her appeal.
 This means that, if a pocket knife is over 4 inches and in the open position, it is a weapon and excluded from being a “common pocket knife.”

 If the knife was designed for utility and not harm, it is not a deadly weapon.
 In the case of Holley v.
-State in 2004, it was found that a box cutter or razor knife does not qualify as a deadly weapon because it was designed for utility not bodily harm.
+State in 2004, it was found that a box cutter or razor knife does not qualify as a deadly weapon because it was designed for utility, not bodily harm.

 In addition to the physical characteristics of the knife, the courts also decided that how the knife was used and handled needs to be taken into account as well.
 In the case of Mims v.
 State, Mims was found guilty of carrying a concealed weapon for having a pocket knife in his pocket during a robbery.